 It’s thought that they originated in China, where there’s evidence of their cultivation over 3000 years ago.

 Since then they’ve become hugely popular in Japan, where the flower has become somewhat of a national symbol.
+They also have an powerful influence in Chinese culture.
+And, they are accepted as November birth flower.

 They’re also a popular flower to cultivate in the West, with lots of active clubs for people to join.